MohammadrezaPourreza/Spider2/README.md

 In 2018, our group proposed [Spider 1.0](https://yale-lily.github.io/spider), which has been widely used in Text-to-SQL research.

-Real-world enterprise-level Text-to-SQL workflows often involve complex data and require advanced SQL queries across various operations. **We lack a comprehensive testbed to fully evaluate and develop Text-to-SQL capabilities.**
+However, real-world enterprise-level Text-to-SQL workflows often involve complex data and require advanced SQL queries across various operations. **We lack a comprehensive testbed to fully evaluate and develop Text-to-SQL capabilities.**

 To this end, we introduce Spider 2.0, an evaluation framework of real-world SQL generation tasks across enterprise-grade databases and diverse realistic scenarios.